MaterializeInc/materialize/doc/user/content/quickstarts/streaming-analytics.md

     | Password | `MATERIALIZE_PASSWORD` |
     | Use a secure connection (SSL) | True |

-1. To build a visualization on top of the `vip_purchases` materialized view, click "Browse Data".
+1. To build a visualization on top of the `vip_purchases` materialized view, click **Browse Data**.
 Then, drill down until you find the view.
-By default, the visualization will be a table, but you can change this to e.g. a "Bar" chart and get live updates for new purchases as they are created or deleted in the upstream MySQL database.
+By default, the visualization will be a "Table", but you can change this to e.g. a "Bar" chart.

+1. Click **Auto-refresh**, and select **1 minute**.

+  60 seconds is the fastest refresh rate selectable in the UI, but if you copy the URL, open a new tab and edit the end of the url to change the `refresh=60` anchor to `refresh=1`, you can force Metabase to update every second.

+[//]: # "TODO(morsapaes) Add GIF of Metabase dashboard."

 ## Recap